mkotsovoulou/ods6001a/labs/lab2_1/README.md

 {% spoiler "Hint 2 : Invalid Input " %}

-use a try/except block after reading the score and converting to a floating point number
+use a try/except block after reading the score which will include the conversion to a floating point number... and exit the program if the input is invalid.

 ```
 try:
     score = float(score)
 except:
-    print(Wrong input)
+    print('Wrong input')
     quit()
 ```